rspeer/python-ftfy/README.md

 `fix_text` to it.

 This has exactly the problem described above: a file on a disk is made of bytes in an unspecified encoding.
-It could assume the file is UTF-8, but if you had totally valid UTF-8 you probably wouldn't need this command line utility, and there's a slight chance that the file could contain Latin-1 that coincidentally looks like UTF-8.

-Instead, it will follow the "half-measure" above.
+It has to guess the encoding of the bytes in the file.
+But if it guesses wrong, it might be able to fix it anyway, because that's what ftfy does.

-You can type `ftfy FILENAME`, and it will read in FILENAME as Latin-1 text, fix everything that `fix_text` fixes (including re-interpreting it as UTF-8 if appropriate), and write the result to standard out as UTF-8.
+You can type `ftfy FILENAME`, and it will read in FILENAME, guess its encoding, fix everything that `fix_text` fixes, and write the result to standard out as UTF-8.

-This is not necessarily a good idea, but it's convenient.
-Consider this a proof of concept until we get a real encoding detector.

 ## Who maintains ftfy?